[ Tell Me Your Secrets ] Blue Telephone : Paris Charles De Gaulle Airport : France

 Although originally designed for voice communication, the system has been adapted for data communication such as Telex, Fax and dial-up Internet communication.

-For more insights into the ART OF THE TELEPHONE, please - RING -
+For more insights into the ART OF THE TELEPHONE, please - RING - consult the following:

 America's best buy is a telephone call to the right man.

 I've suffered from all of the hang-ups known, and none is as bad as the telephone.